usda certified biobased product

 Health Benefits of Biobased Products

 A major benefit of biobased products is that they offer the same quality as their petroleum-based counterparts.
-It really starts in the production process.
+It starts in the production process.
 A biobased production system allows for improved air, water, and soil quality.
 The product itself is also cleaner and less noxious to the end-user.
-The use of plants and other organic materials allows Biobased products to not only be earth-friendly.
+The use of plants and other organic materials allows Biobased products to be earth-friendly.

 Environmental Benefits